 Multilingual surveys

-If you have more than one language in your survey then you need one trigger/automation per language and also one HTTP target endpoint per language.
+If you have more than one language in your survey then you need one trigger/automation per language and also one webhook per language.

-First follow above steps and create one trigger/automation and one endpoint.
+First follow above steps and create one trigger/automation and one webhook.
 Then you can add rest of the languages.

-You have to add language id (locale id) to your HTTP target.
+You have to add language id (locale id) to your webhook.

 How to find language id: